asmyshlyaev177/react-horizontal-scrolling-menu/README.md

 Check out Example in `example-nextjs` folder for info how to implement more features like mouse drag or disable body scroll.

 ## Example
-You can clone repository and run demo project from *example-nextjs* folder.
+You can clone repository and run demo project.
 ```bash
 git clone https://github.com/asmyshlyaev177/react-horizontal-scrolling-menu
 yarn install